-The following guidelines apply to the first 6 weeks after transplant.
-As your doctor for more specific instructions.
+The following guidelines apply to at least the first 8 weeks after your CAR-T infusion.
+Ask your doctor for more specific instructions.
 Remember that the following may not apply to each individual patient.
 Please consult with the Blood Cancer Center/OHC team if you have additional questions.

-You are also required to stay within 45 minutes from the Jewish Hospital for the first month after discharge.
-If you do not have lodging set up, ask to speak to the BMT social worker before you are discharged.
+You are also required to stay within 45 minutes from The Jewish Hospital for at least the first 30 days after discharge.
+If you do not have lodging set up, ask to speak to the social worker before you are discharged.